Fees & Financial Aid FAQs

 There are several reasons your loans may not have disbursed.

 - You must be enrolled at least half time for your loans to be released.
 (This is 6 hours for undergraduate students.
-Graduate students must register for a minimum of 5 hours during the fall/spring and 3 hours during the summer.)
+Graduate students must register for a minimum of 5 hours during the fall/spring semesters and 3 hours during the summer semester.)